ktechhydle/mprun_repo/README.md

 > [!TIP]
 > MPRUN can be a simple software, and a powerful software when necessary.

+# Additional Features
+- Text block tool
+	- Adds an Editable Text Block to the Canvas

 # Why MPRUN Though?
 MPRUN can build a solid plan going into competitions, creating a proper mindset for athletes.
 #### Why is that important though?